mchmarny/webcr/README.md

 * Make sure the `Image Search` option is enabled and Update button at the bottom when you are done
 * Define that value as `$SEARCH_CTX` in your environment variables or pass into the `webcr` as `--ctx` argument on each execution

+> Note: `Free` version of Google Custom Search has a limit of `100` searches per day

 Also good hunting grounds:

 * *.flickr.com